 The deployment of ag vehicles and robots enables real-world characterization of wireless channel properties of ground vehicles and robots in ag farms, as well as their physical dynamics and mobility patterns.
 It also enables research in interference control, real-time scheduling, cellular networking with D2D communications, ad hoc networking, route plan optimization, wireless-networked ag-vehicle/robot control, and so on.

 ARA platforms cover a wide spectrum range.
-For instance, the ARA SDR platforms cover the following spectrum range from mmWave to low-UHF:
+For instance, the ARA SDR platforms cover the following spectrum range from low-UHF to mmWave:

 - Skylark low-UHF mMIMO: 470 – 806MHz, with 40+MHz real-time bandwidth

 - USRP X410: 1MHZ – 7.2GHz, with 400MHz real-time bandwidth

 - USRP N320: 3MHz – 6GHz, with 200MHz real-time bandwidth

 - USRP B210: 70MHz – 6GHz, with up to 56MHz real-time bandwidth